wtsi-hgi/fs-reporting/README.md

   * Temporary (`*{tmp,temp}*`)
   * Other (everything else)

-Interested in:
+Specifically, we are interested in:

 * Total inodes
-* Total size
+* Total size of data
 * Total cost, relative to `ctime`

 ## Prerequisites